 I use Biblical references in my writing a lot.
 I do that because I believe the Bible is the written revelation of God to humanity.
 It is God’s message to each of us and all of us.
-But, it occurs to me, that some of you might not have that same foundation of faith or be confused about the Bible.
-So, I’m writing today to answer the question, “What is the Bible?”
+But some of you might not have the same knowledge or understanding about the Bible that I have.
+God wants you to know and trust the Word, and the first step is to know the answer to this question: “What is the Bible?”

 A Book of Books

 The Bible is a book of books.
 It is one book, written over about 1,500 years by approximately 40 authors.
 It is divided into two major sections: the Old Testament, written before Jesus was born, and the New Testament, written after the birth of Jesus.
 The Old and New Testaments are further divided into smaller sections.

 The books of the Bible have many different themes.
 For example, the theme of Genesis is beginnings and the theme of John is Jesus, the Son of God.
 However, over and above all the individual book themes, the Bible has a single unifying theme: the Redemption of humanity.
 So, Genesis is the beginning of creation, the covenant, nations, and sin, but also the beginning of redemption.
 Also, John is about the Son of God, but also the Son of God as Redeemer, the perfect God-Man who provides the way of salvation.

 I should point out that other people have different opinions about the overarching theme of the Bible.
 Some believe it is Jesus, while others believe it is God’s relationship with humanity or the kingdom of God.
 The key idea, however, always relates to God’s relationship with humanity, which was fractured by sin and restored by Jesus.

 The Bible was written over many centuries by many different men.
 These authors were shepherds, farmers, kings, prophets, musicians, fishermen, and even a tax collector.
 Some were well-educated (Solomon, Luke, Paul), while others were not (Amos, Peter).